 As with roles, behavioral clues are unreliable in determining soul age.
 A materialistic person, for example, may be a stereotypical young soul, an old soul manifesting young, or even an old soul manifesting old (in most ways, at least).
 The latter could be a Taurus astrologically who likes nice things, someone born poor who vowed never to be poor again, or just someone with a lot of energy who enjoys making things happen in business.
 Most of us like money, although we differ in how hard we’re willing to work and how much we’re willing to give up for it.
 Youngs souls more often are willing to sacrifice for it because their lessons are about learning to handle and impact the outer world, but there are non-materialistic young souls.
 Still, they are characterized by the lessons of their soul age.

 Unlike roles, soul age is difficult to read from the outside.
-There are subtle energetic clues, but the most successful validation comes from a deep dive into a person’s motivations and foci.
+There are subtle energetic clues—each new level adds a layer of experience and therefore complexity.
+With people largely in their positive poles, there is additional refinement that can be sensed.
+However, the most successful validation comes from a deep dive into a person’s motivations and foci.
 The foci of the five physical plane soul ages are survival, structure, achievement, relationship, and context.
 Soul age isn’t our intellectual perspective, but our innate way of looking at life.
 A young soul can be very interested in spirituality and be quite accomplished in meditation, for example, but their primary lessons could still be about learning to handle and impact the outer world.

 There will always be disagreements.
 We can disagree respectfully; respect, after all, is part of unconditional love, which is the raison d’être of the Michael teachings.
 But before we express disagreement, we might examine its basis.
 Are we drawing from deep-enough understanding and careful-enough observation?
 Are we exploring the other point of view to consider seeing in a new way, or are we just batting the ball back and forth?
 We can always find plausible intellectual arguments for why people are a particular role, for example, whether they are or aren’t.
 That’s theory.
 But what is showing up in their energy and appearance?
 What was the first channeling, and the circumstances of it?
 With multiple ideas about someone’s role or overleaves, only one can be correct, and it won’t always be ours.